researchpy/documentation/source/ttest_documentation.rst

 Description
 ===========
-Conducts various comparison tests between two groups and returns data tables as Pandas DataFrames or as Dictionarys with relevant information pertaining to the statistical test conducted.
+Conducts various comparison tests between two groups and returns data tables as Pandas DataFrames with relevant information pertaining to the statistical test conducted.

 This method can perform the following tests:
   * Independent sample t-test :cite:`scipy_ttest_ind`